 Activity will be monitored at a strategic level against the objectives, performance indicators and tasks as contained in the Fostering Service Improvement Plan.

-In addition to the above, a Quality Assurance and Performance framework monitors the Fostering Service key requirements.
+In addition to the above, a Quality Assurance and Performance framework monitors the Fostering Service key requirements which are regularly discussed at Service Management meetings.
 The following Key Performance Indicators will be used to monitor the Fostering Service: